andrew/ultimate-awesome/README.md

 - [awesome-gene-regulatory-networks](https://github.com/adriansousapoza/awesome-gene-regulatory-networks) - A Curated List of Gene Regulatory Network Inference Resources.
 - [awesome-dev](https://github.com/afedyanin/awesome-dev) - Awesome C# development.
 - [awesome-manus-replay](https://github.com/agenaiguy/awesome-manus-replay) - Currently collecting some awesome Manus replays.
 Feel free to share your use cases.
+- [awesome-screenshot-tools](https://github.com/aitaskorchestra/awesome-screenshot-tools) - A curated list of screenshot APIs, tools, libraries, and resources for developers.
 - [awesome-docker-ai-lists](https://github.com/ajeetraina/awesome-docker-ai-lists) - A curated collection of Docker AI/ML resources, tools, and use cases.
 - [awesome-genai-resources](https://github.com/akshay-kamath/awesome-genai-resources) - A growing list of all things Generative AI — from learning resources and research papers to tools, models, and practical guides.
 Whether you're a beginner or a researcher, this repo is meant to help you explore and stay updated with the latest in GenAI.
 - [awesome-vim-config](https://github.com/alan-w-255/awesome-vim-config) - My vim configuration.